KALWARDIN123/Groqlytics---Real-time-analytics/README.md

 # 🖥️ System Monitor Dashboard with Productivity Tracker

-A Django-based desktop and web-integrated system monitoring tool that tracks CPU, RAM, Disk, and Network usage, while also logging active applications and offering AI-generated productivity tips.
+A Django-based desktop and web-integrated system monitoring tool that tracks CPU, RAM, and Disk usage, while also logging active applications and offering AI-generated productivity tips.

 ## 🚀 Features